jandrelafradez/RomiRobotTermProject/README.md

 # **ME 405 Romi Term Project Portfolio**
-This repository outlines our Romi term project that was completed by Roy Cabrera and Jandre Lafradez during the Winter 2025 Quarter at Cal Poly, SLO.
+This repository outlines our Romi term project that was completed by Roy Cabrera and Jandre Lafradez during the Winter 2025 Quarter at Cal Poly, San Luis Obispo.
+Code files are attached above, with explanations of each file to follow later within this section.
+Hardware components are also attached with their links for anyone interested in recreating their own Romi project.
 ![lebron](lbj.jpg)
 ## **Table of Contents**
 1) [Required Materials](#required-materials)